iGEM-Vilnius/Bioinformatics/MSA/README.md

 Inputs for this program are:
 1. Full query-template .a3m file of the first protein
 2. Full query-template .a3m file of the second protein
+3. Peptide linker sequence
+4. Repeats of the linker
+5. Option to extend the linker with

 These .a3m files can be generated using external software.
 The program was tested with MSA files that were generated using [HHblits](https://toolkit.tuebingen.mpg.de/tools/hhblits) program.